MihaiBaba34/penetration_report_generator/READ ME.md

 -The reports from the output are sorted by risk from highest to lowest and by alphabet inside one risk group

--Left checkboxes are for selecting items that will be present in final report, those from the right side are for making a issue mandatory to fix.
+-Left checkboxes are for selecting items that will be present in final report, those from the right side are for making a issue mandatory to fix
 -Reports are divided in Web Application Vulnerabilities (Acunetix XML) and Infrastructure Vulnerabilities (Nessus and Retina XML)
 ----------------------------------------------------------------------------------------------------------